 #5 Simulation, Download of the Excel spreadsheet from Dropbox

-#6 Wikimedia, Exemplary depiction of the drifting consumption economy
+#6 Wikimedia, Exemplary depiction of the drifting production-consumption economy

 #7 See New Curriculum